-Most teachers use these verses as “proof” that God’s yearly Festivals (holydays), monthly New Moons, and weekly Sabbaths outlined in Leviticus 23 have been done away with (nailed to His cross).
-Their angle is Paul is writing to people who do NOT keep these Festivals and Sabbaths and encourages them to not let anyone else judge them for their refusal to do so.
-However, as you will see, this angle is completely backwards.
+Most teachers in mainstream Christianity use these verses as “proof” that God’s yearly Festivals (holydays), monthly New Moons, and weekly Sabbaths outlined in Leviticus 23 have been done away with (nailed to His cross).
+Their angle is Paul is writing to Christians who do NOT keep these Festivals and Sabbaths and encourages them to not let anyone else judge them for their refusal to do so.
+For example, the Contemporary English Version translates Colossians 2:16 like this:

-First of all, let’s determine that all of God’s Festivals, including weekly the seventh-day Sabbath, are GOD’S Feast days:
+Before we get into it, let’s first determine that all of God’s Festivals, including weekly the seventh-day Sabbath, are GOD’S Feast days:

 God then outlines all of His Feasts:

 - The Seventh-day Sabbath (Verse 3)

 - The Days of Unleavened Bread (Verses 6-8)